Runnel Stone: Shipwrecks

 Between 1880 and 1923 over thirty identified steamships were wrecked, stranded or sunk in the area.

 On a calm midsummer day during World War I, a Royal Navy minesweeper hit the rock despite a local fisherman serving on board as a rating.
 He was aware that the ship was on a collision course, but was advised to keep quiet by a colleague in case he might be disciplined for criticising his superiors.

-On a foggy day at 3pm, 8 October 1923, the 6,000 ton SS City of Westminster bound from Belfast to Rotterdam with a cargo of South African maize knocked the top of the reef clean off.
+On a foggy day at 3pm on 8 October 1923, the 6,000 ton City of Westminster, bound from Belfast to Rotterdam with a cargo of South African maize, knocked the top of the reef clean off.
 A total of seventy-two people were taken off by the Sennen and Penlee lifeboats.
 Today, the remains of the ship lie in 30 m of water, jammed into a gully on the eastern side of the stone.
-The rock is now less dangerous and there have been no wrecks since.
+The rock is now less dangerous and there have been no wrecks since, although the Zeebrugge trawler Stella Mary (Z525) struck the Runnelstone before sinking on 14 February 2023.
+The crew were rescued by the Sennen Cove Lifeboat.